paulwratt/NextorBuilder/README.md

 ## How does it work?

 I have created a ready made Windows Vagrant image with all the tools needed to compile Nextor.
-There's a script called **compile-all.sh** that does the following: (check the [code](https://github.com/xesco/NextorBuilder/blob/master/compile-all.sh) is very simple)
+There's a script called `compile-all.sh` that does the following: (check the [code](https://github.com/xesco/NextorBuilder/blob/master/compile-all.sh) is very simple)

-* Checks for requirements
+* Check for requirements
-* Clones Nextor project from github (if not present)
+* Clone Nextor project from github (if not present)
-* Starts the Windows VM using Vagrant
+* Start the Windows VM using Vagrant
-* Executes **compile.bat** inside the VM for all of Nextor's modules and tools
+* Execute `compile.bat` inside the VM for all of Nextor's modules and tools
-* Stops the VM
+* Stop the VM

 ## Issues & Comments

-* I have added a sample output for a successfull compilation as a reference in **output.log**
+* I have added a sample output for a successfull compilation as a reference in `output.log`
-* To completely delete the Windows image try with: *vagrant destroy*
+* To completely delete the Windows image try with: `vagrant destroy`
 * Please support Nextor's original developer for his amazing work [here](https://www.patreon.com/konamiman)
+* At this moment there is no support for VMWare

 ## That's it

 I know this tool won't be used at all.
 It's a very small niche of knowledge.
-But if you happen to encounter this project and find it useful, please let me know!
+But if you happen to encounter ] this project and find it useful, please let me know!
 Thanks :)

-## TODO

-* Add suport for other providers: VMWare Fusion and VMWare Workstation